agrc/gis.utah.gov/.github/collaborating.md

   - All content is in Markdown or MDX.
   - The top of each Markdown file is a YAML (Frontmatter) block for page-specific information passed to various templates.
 - Typescript import aliases are defined in `/tsconfig.json`
-- Multi-Purpose javascript functions are defined on `/src/utilities`
+- Multi-Purpose JavaScript functions are defined on `/src/utilities`
 - Multi-Purpose TypeScript definitions are defined on `/src/types`
 - Centralized data collections are defined in  `/src/data`
 - Multi-Purpose Scripts are stored within `/src/scripts`